12 common foods you had no idea could trigger headaches

 7. Genes: 70-90% of those who suffer from migraines have family members with similar symptoms.

 Studies have shown about 20% of migraine sufferer have food triggers.
-Other researchers found anywhere from 7% to 44% of these people can source their migraines to food.
+Other researchers found that anywhere from 7% to 44% of these people can source their migraines to food.
 Here are the most common:

 1. Chocolate – 75 %

 4. Alcohol (particularly beer and red wine) – 25%